 While the details of individual agents can often be abstracted away when describing a static snapshot of a complex system, the same cannot be said for the temporal structure when characterizing dynamics.
-Even if the ensemble of states the system attains is similar, their ordering of these states must be carefully recorded to provide understanding.
+Even if the ensemble of states the system attains is similar, the ordering of these states must be carefully recorded to provide understanding.
 For example, a system in which agents move into consensus versus one in which they move out of consensus are operating under very different dynamic principles, even though reordering the time dimension so one runs backward will result in a similar collection of coarse system organizations, and thus similar topological signatures. \emph{Paths of persistence diagrams}\footnote{Here, we specifically mean paths in the space of persistence diagrams, as compared to the concept of a \emph{persistence vineyard}~\cite{cohen-steiner_vines_2006}, which retains information about how individual homology classes evolve over time.
-Such granular information is often difficult to obtain in the context of real data, particularly when individual elements of the system cannot be tracked.}~\cite{cohen-steiner_vines_2006, munch_applications_2013, perea_sliding_2015, rieck_uncovering_2020, topaz_topological_2015}, which is shown in~\Cref{fig:path_of_pd}, provide a hybrid form of measurement that retains this temporal\footnote{The methods we will develop work without change for any one-dimensional parameterized family of persistence diagrams, however this terminology collides with that of the scale parameter so we will favor the dynamic terminology throughout.} information while discarding the relatively uninformative data about the individual agents.
+Such granular information is often difficult to obtain in the context of real data, particularly when individual elements of the system cannot be tracked.}~\cite{cohen-steiner_vines_2006, munch_applications_2013, perea_sliding_2015, rieck_uncovering_2020, topaz_topological_2015}, illustrated in~\Cref{fig:path_of_pd}, provide a hybrid form of measurement that retains this temporal\footnote{The methods we will develop work without change for any one-dimensional parameterized family of persistence diagrams, however this terminology collides with that of the scale parameter so we will favor the dynamic terminology throughout.} information while discarding the relatively uninformative data about the individual agents.

-However, as mathematical objects, paths of persistence diagrams are themselves not necessarily straightforward to understand and measure.
-Neither spaces of persistence diagrams nor spaces of paths are easy to vectorize, nor to develop standard statistical methods for.
-To address this problem, in this paper we to develop a collection of informative, stable, and computable features for the space of paths of persistence diagrams, and to apply those features to investigate and to demonstrate how to classify the dynamic behaviors of complex systems.
+However, as mathematical objects, paths of persistence diagrams are not straightforward to understand and measure.
+Neither spaces of persistence diagrams nor spaces of paths are easy to vectorize, nor to apply statistical methods to.
+To address this problem, in this paper we to develop a collection of informative, stable, and computable features for the space of paths of persistence diagrams, and demonstrate one application of those features in classifying the dynamic behavior of a complex system.